BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - Terror
 - Will of Evil

-**ACTIVE/PASSIVE RULES**

-- **Morgul Blade** `ACTIVE` - Once per game, direct all attacks against one model, and if they suffer at least one wound that is not prevented by Fate, they are instantly killed.
+- **Morgul Blade** `ACTIVE`

+Once per game, direct all attacks against one model, and if they suffer at least one wound that is not prevented by Fate, they are instantly killed.

-- **Crown of Morgul** `PASSIVE` - Enemies within 6" or those who Charge the Witch-king cannot benefit from automatically passing Courage tests, except for Heroic Resolve.
+- **Crown of Morgul** `PASSIVE`

+Enemies within 6" or those who Charge the Witch-king cannot benefit from automatically passing Courage tests, except for Heroic Resolve.
 Additionally, once per game, at the start of any Fight phase, you can imbue great power to his hand weapon, and until the end of the turn, any model that suffers a Wound from the Witch-king is Set Ablaze.

 </div>